 For some women, self-help measures can help ease hot flashes.
 These include deep-breathing exercises when a hot flash starts; dressing in layers; lowering the thermostat; staying away from caffeine, alcohol, hot beverages, and spicy foods; stress reduction techniques like meditation and mindfulness; and doing your best to stay cool in general.

-A free mobile app called MenoPro, recently developed by Dr. Manson and her colleagues at the North American Menopause Society, helps women understand their treatment options and work with their healthcare providers to find the best approach for them.
+A free mobile app called MenoPro, developed by Dr. Manson and her colleagues at the North American Menopause Society, helps women understand their treatment options and work with their healthcare providers to find the best approach for them.
 The app is currently available for iPhones and iPads.
 More information is available at the North American Menopause Society website.